Key takeaways

 - 14 specialized agents handle planning through deployment — Architect, Tech Lead, Developer, Debugger, etc.

-- VS Code/Cursor extension is primary product now — open source repo archived in favor of commercial platform
+- VS Code/Cursor extension is the primary product; the GPT Pilot repo (33.7K stars) remains open but development has slowed in favor of the commercial platform

 FAQ